 [Regulation 12E inserted in Gazette 17 Jan 2012 p.
 469.]

 12F.
-Standard choice forms — transitional provision
+Standard choice forms, transitional provision for (Act s.
+4B(3))

 (1) This regulation applies for the purposes of section 4B(3) of the Act and in relation to an employee who was an employee of an Employer immediately before this regulation came into operation.